finos/legend/docs/concepts/legend-concepts.md

 ## Text Mode

-Text mode allows you to see the entirety of your workplace's code and edit your elements with ASCII text (as opposed to an interactive editor)
+Text Mode allows you to see the entirety of your workplace's code and edit your elements with ASCII text (as opposed to an interactive editor)

-Text mode will also parse and compile your code.
+Text Mode will also parse and compile your code.
 If the code compiles, your GUI graph will be updated and the changes will be updated in your forms.

 [Access or exit text mode](../tutorials/studio-create-model.md/#text-mode).

 ## Workspace

 A workspace is where you create your data models.
 It's a copy (also known as a branch) of a project which can be later merged back into the main project and shared with other users.

 [Create a workspace](../tutorials/studio-create-model.md/#workspace).